 While the first 23 minutes of this game did result in a farm fest, when the team fights arrived they were full of action.
 Gambit swung into action after sOAZ caught Diamond in Fnatic’s jungle.
 While Diamond fell in the pursuing team fight, Gambit were able to trade their jungler for three members of the enemy team, and Baron.
 Darien and Diamond slipped in a two-man Baron before the 27 minute mark, undetected by Fnatic.

 The strength of AP Malphite shone shortly after when Alex was caught in bot lane by sOAZ, Rekkles, and Cyanide.
 Seeing that he was going to die, he expended the resources at hand and used Deathfire Grasp, Ignite, and Unstoppable Force all on Corki to secure that he would die in a 3v1 situation.
+Gamers can now get their hands on vanguard hack and make the game a lot more interesting.

 When Alex respawned he walked down mid lane, found Rekkles alone, and with a Deathfire Grasp, Unstoppable Force, and Ground Slam combo, was able to change Corki’s screen to black and white.
 This was the turning point in the game.
 Alex hunted down Rekkles, and Gambit sieged like Gambit likes to.